-Score 2 After the onset of the crisis (May 2010), the government, anxious to effect fiscal consolidation, was extremely frugal with regard to task funding.
-Moreover, municipal authorities were no longer allowed to obtain easy credit from state-owned banks.
-As a result, subnational governments began scaling back social and cultural services.
-The situation became worse in the period under review.
+OECD, Government at a Glance 2009

+OECD, Government at a Glance 2011

+[&]quot;High welfare-related costs stymie local governments," Korea JoongAng Daily, Oct 14, 2014

+Greece

 After the formation of the Syriza-ANEL government in January 2015, the realization that the state's coffers were being rapidly emptied, as Greece had not received any loan installment since August 2014, led to the compulsory transfer of funds from subnational authorities (regional governments, municipal authorities) to the central government.
 The Syriza-ANEL government resorted to this measure because for most of 2015 it was under pressure to find money in order to pay the salaries and pensions of public employees, while government revenue was not forthcoming.
+In the period under review, task funding took place primarily in the pension system.
+A few times, individual pension funds ran the risk of finding their coffers completely

+empty.
+In such cases, the government intervened and shifted resources to the pension

+Romania

+funds under peril.